Introduction to Redberry: a computer algebra system designed for tensor manipulation: Transformations

-\inlinecode{Factor} traverses the expression from head to children and factors all symbolic (indexless) polynomials (both univariate and multivariate) and rational functions.
-So, in the case of completely symbolic expression it applies only to the top algebraic level.
-In the case of rational expression, \inlinecode{Factor} first calls \inlinecode{Together} (Sec.~\ref{sec:Together}), then factors numerator and denominator.
+\begin{sout} (a+b)**2*f_m*f^m-(b+a)*(b-a)*f_a*f^a*f_b*f^b \end{sout} \inlinecode{Factor} traverses the expression from head to children and factors all scalar polynomials (both univariate and multivariate) and rational functions.
+So, in the case of scalar expression it applies only to the top algebraic level.
+In the case of rational expression, \inlinecode{Factor} first calls \inlinecode{Together} (Sec.~\ref{sec_Together}), then factors numerator and denominator.

+As it seen from the example, \inlinecode{Factor} tries to factor all scalar combinations of tensors (like \inlinecode{f_m*f^m} in line 8).
+This can be changed by passing an additional option \inlinecode{FactorScalars:false} as it done in line 11.

 It should be noted, that in the current version of Redberry, performance of \inlinecode{Factor} transformation in case of multivariate polynomials may be low in some cases and some huge expressions may not be factored completely.
 Also \inlinecode{Factor} applies only to expressions, which does not contain trigonometric functions, tensor fields or non integer powers of variables.
-These issues will be fixed in the upcoming release of Redberry.
+These issues will be addressed in the upcoming releases of Redberry.